islandryu/formx/README.md

 };
 ```

-The only special thing is the field prop which contains `value, error, onChange, onBlur`
+The only special thing is the field prop which contains `value, error, onChange, onBlur, focusRef`

 3. Put the `Form` component in your Form page and pass it the `config, context, onSubmit`: